Syrian Air Force: 1970s

 In May 1973, a new arms deal was signed with the Soviet Union, resulting in deliveries of over 100 additional MiG-21M/MFs by the end of the year.
-The Yom Kippur War provided initial success for both Syria and Egypt, but the SyAAF suffered extensive losses in air combats, prompting the Soviets to launch an air-bridge to Aleppo and Damascus, starting on 9 October 1973.
+The Yom Kippur War provided initial success for both Syria and Egypt, but the SyAAF suffered extensive losses in air combat as the war continued, prompting the Soviets to launch an air-bridge to Aleppo and Damascus, starting on 9 October 1973.
 Replacement aircraft initially included only MiG-17s and MiG-21s: in April 1974, Syria received the first two batches of MiG-23 fighter-bombers.
-Acquisition of additional aircraft from the USSR was stopped in 1975 due to differences of political nature between Damascus and Moscow.
+Acquisition of additional aircraft from the USSR was stopped in 1975 due to diplomatic disagreement between the governments in Damascus and Moscow.

 An example of the MiG-23MSs that Syria received in 1974.

 In the late 1970s, an insurgency characterised by dozens of assassinations of government officials and military officers erupted in Syria.
 By 1978, the Muslim Brotherhood in Syria joined the armed uprising.
 Concerned by destabilisation of the government of President Hafez al-Assad, Moscow decided to restart providing arms and military aid.
-In April of the same year, a new arms deal was signed, including deliveries of advanced MiG-23MF and MiG-25 interceptors, and additional MiG-23BN and Su-22 fighter-bombers, and deployment of up to 4000 of Soviet advisors.
-However, the insurgency continued to spread and included attacks on Soviet advisors.
+In April of the same year, a new arms deal was signed, including deliveries of more advanced MiG-23MF and MiG-25 interceptors, and additional MiG-23BN and Su-22 fighter-bombers, plus deployment of up to 4000 Soviet advisors.
+The insurgency continued to spread nonetheless, and included attacks on the Soviet advisors.